María Teresa Kumar: Awards and recognition

 In 2010, Kumar was the recipient of an Emmy nomination in the Outstanding News Discussion and Analysis category for her role as co-creator and host of the two hour MSNBC television special, Beyond Borderlines.
 It was the first televised English-speaking town hall which focused on Latino issues in the United States and the emerging role of Latinos in politics.

-Kumar was named by Elle Magazine in 2013 as one of the ten most influential women in Washington D.C.
+In 2013, Kumar was named by Elle as one of the ten most influential women in Washington D.C.
 In 2017, Kumar was named by Hispanic Business among the 100 most influential Latinos in America.